CurtisKil/coding-quiz/README.md

-# Code Quiz
+# Coding Quiz

-This is a timed code quiz with multiple-choice questions.
+This is a timed coding quiz with multiple-choice questions.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by JavaScript.

 ## User Story